Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/_index.md

 [Learn about Policy Information Point in Altinn Platform](pip)

 ### Policy Administration Point
-The policy administration point is where the rules are defined
+The policy administration point is where the rules and polices are defined

 [Learn about Policy Administration Point in Altinn Platform](pap)